mlincon/terraform-aws-practice/vpc-subnet/readme.md

 - Associate the routing table to the public subnet to provide the Internet Gateway address, thus direct traffic to the IG allowing access to and from the Internet

 **Create a security group**
-- Security groups enable to specify inbound and outbound traffic to and from the EC2 instance
+- Security groups enable to specify inbound and outbound traffic to and from the EC2 instance.
-- Create a Security Group for the EC2 instance, so that it is possible to access it by SSH
+- Create a Security Group for the EC2 instance, so that it is possible to access it by SSH.

 **Create an EC2 instance in public subnet**
 - Assign the EC2 to the public subnet and assign the security group
-- Start a Apache web server via User Data option
+- Start a Apache web server via User Data option.
+The server serves a sample webpage that shows the current local date and time.
+Since the security group allows HTTP requests, the webpage should be accessible via browser.

     6.4.
 Create an EC2 instance
 7. Private subnet